sagemath/trac_to_gh/Issue 7121.md

 # Issue 7121: Make it possible to build Sage but not documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7121

 Original creator: kcrisman